-- A flat “But it Now” fee – You decide the amount you wish to sell your card and wait for someone to buy it full price.
+- Fixed price via “Buy It Now” – You decide the amount you wish to sell your card and wait for someone to buy it full price.

 - Auction-style – You set a minimum amount, wait for buyers to put in their “bids” and let the listing go its course.
 The highest bidder wins the baseball card (if the amount reaches the price you set at the beginning of the auction)

-- Fixed-price with “Accept Offer” option – You set a fixed price when listing the baseball card for sale, but add a button that tells would-be buyers that you’re willing to negotiate price.
+- Fixed price with “Best Offer” option – You set a fixed price when listing the baseball card for sale, but add a button that tells would-be buyers that you’re willing to consider their best offers.

 4. Sell through an auction house

-Auction houses are reserved to expensive baseball collections, one of a kind cards, and other valuable pieces from your collection.
-A good auction site values your cards as their own, which is why they’re setting up auctions were big-pocketed buyers.
+Auction houses are geared toward expensive baseball collections, one-of-a-kind cards, and other valuable pieces from your collection.
+A good auction site values your cards as their own, which is why they’re setting up auctions for big-pocketed buyers.

 The biggest benefit of going this route is the amount of marketing auctions provide.

-Auction houses take care of everything from promoting to paying for a public event, shipping and handling cards, and so on.
+Auction houses take care of everything from promoting to paying for a public event, shipping and handling of the cards, insurance, and so on.
 It does take longer to sell cards here, so you have to be a little patient.

-How much can I earn selling baseball cards?
+How much can I earn by selling baseball cards?